 In order to make sure that all pupils make progress in both of these key areas, children are taught in a number of different ways.

 In EYFS and KS1, early reading skills will be taught through daily phonics sessions.
 Our phonics teaching is delivered through the ‘Bug Club Phonics’ SSP.
 Children will be assessed regularly and intervention and support will be given wherever needed by class teachers and teaching assistants.
 We aim for intervention to be delivered on the same day wherever possible.
-To support their learning in Phonics, children will take home and read fully decodable books matched to their learning from the Bug Club scheme.
+To support their learning in Phonics, children will take home and read fully decodable books matched to their learning from the Bug Club scheme and staff aim to listen to each child read in school each week.

-From Year 1, children will participate in a whole class reading comprehension lesson weekly.
+From Year 2, children will participate in whole class reading comprehension lessons at least three times a week.
 During this session, children will be taught the skills needed to answer different question styles based on the different reading domains outlined in the national curriculum.
 Teachers will ensure that these sessions cover a wide range of fiction, non-fiction and poetry and that each child is appropriately challenged suitable for their age and level of reading fluency.

 Each class teacher will aim to cover a wide range of writing genres across the year.
 The children are encouraged to write creatively and apply their grammar, punctuation and spelling learning into independent writing.
 Wherever possible, writing outcomes will be linked to either the whole class text, or the current foundation subjects' topic.
 By linking writing to other areas of learning, we aim to encourage the use of high level and technical vocabulary as well as engaging the children in the subject matter they are writing about.